ctrenthem159/aurora-parser/readme.md

 - [x] GUI interface (PyQt)
 - [x] Conversion to a live viewer in addition to exporting logs
 - [ ] Viewer for other database areas that users find relevant.
 (Unless Steve says otherwise, this tool will not allow modifying the database)
+- [ ] Filters to hide NPRs and Precursor races (no spoiler mode)
+- [ ] Mapping event types to textual types (Right now, event types show up as numbers, just like in the database itself)
+- [ ] Re-write the CLI to match the functionality of the GUI, and make it more suitable for testing/automation
+- [ ] Documentation
+- [ ] Return to 100% test coverage
+- [ ] Self-contained executable file (for distribution)

 ## 📄 Legal